Bloodlust (Venom song): Music video

 In September 1982, the band released a 2-track video entitled Live Sept '82.
 The video shows the band playing two tracks, a newly recorded version of "Witching Hour" and "Bloodlust", on stage complete with smoke effects and pyrotechnics.
 The purpose for producing these videos was to give potential promotors/venues an idea of what a Venom live show would be like, for example, what size/height of stage would be required as well as specs for the pyrotechnics as the band was looking to emulate Kiss’s stage show.
 According to Lant, the band encountered difficulties in their native Britain with many of their tour dates being announced and cancelled at the last minute due to some venues not allowing the use of pyrotechnics.
 This would turn out to be an issue that would plague the band throughout their career.

 Reception

-In his review of the bands sophomore effort Black Metal, Eduardo Rivadavia of AllMusic called "Bloodlust" as absolute classic along with another Venom song, "Countess Bathory".
+In his review of the bands sophomore effort Black Metal, Eduardo Rivadavia of AllMusic called "Bloodlust" an absolute classic along with another Venom song, "Countess Bathory".
 Edwin Pouncy of Sounds magazine wrote a raving review and made it the Single of the week.